 On 27 July 2021, London’s court of appeal reversed the March 2021 decision and agreed to grant permission for an appeal due to the “real prospect of success” of the case and "in order to avoid real injustice".

 In March 2023, 500,000 claimants joined the suit, bringing the total number of plaintiffs to over 700,000.
 In early May 2023, a London court rejected BHP's request to delay the lawsuit until mid-2025, granting a five-month deferral instead.
-The trial is now scheduled for October 2024.
+The trial started on 21 October 2024.
+The case is ongoing.

 Timeline